Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

 \section{Document Summarization}

-Automatic Text Summarization (ATS) is the task of generating a short summary from a given document.
-It is often called "Document Summarization", especially in the context of long documents (such as medical and legal records).
-Importantly, the generated text must be coherent, while accurately maintaining the meaning of the most important information in the source material.
-There are two main approaches to ATS; \textit{extractive} and \textit{abstractive} summarization.
+Automatic Text Summarization (ATS) is the task of generating a short summary from a source input document.
+In the context of long documents, such as medical and legal records, it is often called "document summarization".
+The generated summary must be coherent, concise and avoid redundancy, while accurately maintaining the meaning of the most important information in the source material.
+There are two main approaches to ATS: \textit{extractive} and \textit{abstractive} summarization.

-\textbf{Extractive summarization} generates its summary using verbatim sentences found in the source text.
-This practically reduces summarization into finding a binary selection vector $\mathbf{s} = [s_1, s_2,..., s_n]^T, s_i \in \{0,1\} \forall i \in [1,n]$, where $s_i = 1$/$s_i = 0$ if the $i$-th original input text sentence is/is not to be included in the summary, respectively.
-As such, this approach offers easy summary generation from both an algorithmic and a computational perspective.
-Extractive summarization is therefore very common, especially for summarizing on-line articles.
-However, its applicability is inherently limited in the sense that not all document types can be summarized well by just a few of their sentences taken verbatim and re-arranged.
+\textbf{Extractive summarization} generates its summary by selecting verbatim sentences found in the source text.
+This practically reduces summarization into finding a binary selection vector $\mathbf{s} = [s_1, s_2,..., s_n]^T, s_i \in \{0,1\} \forall i \in [1,n]$, where $s_i = 1$/$s_i = 0$ if the $i$-th source input text sentence is/is not included in the summary, respectively.
+The simplicity and the tolerable computational cost of this approach have made it very common for on-line article summarization.
+However, its applicability is inherently limited by the fact that not all document types can be summarized well by just a few of their sentences taken verbatim and re-arranged.
 For example, there is no way to describe the content of most books by using a selection of their own sentences.
-Additionally there are concerns that simple extractive approaches are reaching their peak, and thus research must gravitate towards: a) ensembles of multiple extractive models, or b) abstractive summarization methods \cite{mehta}.